Alaska: Breeding Birds and Mammals in the Tundra

 An afternoon flight will return you to Anchorage.
 Many flights depart anchorage late evening or very early AM, but you may wish to have a spare day in Anchorage in case of any travel delays between St. Paul and Anchorage.

 *PLEASE NOTE: The extension is run by a local operator on St. Paul Island.
-The package includes roundtrip airfare from Anchorage to St. Paul as well as a local bird guide, meals, and ground transport while on St. Paul.
+The package includes a local bird guide, meals, and ground transport while on St. Paul.
 As the package already includes a local bird guide, a Tropical Birding tour leader normally does not accompany the group.
+The flights to St. Paul are on smaller planes with limited baggage capacity, and flights are unreliable and delays/cancellations are common.
+This affected many visitors in 2023 & 2024, including the Tropical Birding trip.
+One tour company (fortunately not TB) was stuck on St. Paul for 9 extra days as no flights were getting in or out!
+Please keep this in mind before booking.

 Trip Considerations

 PHYSICAL DIFFICULTY: Easy to moderate.
 You can expect to walk several miles per day, sometimes more, and while the walking is usually easy there are some exceptions.
-The hardest hike is the attempt for Bristle-thighed Curlew, where we may walk up to 3 miles roundtrip over tundra that can have large grass hummocks (rubber boots are essential on this day).
-There is also the opportunity to walk into the tundra around Barrow, which while flat can often be quite wet (again, rubber boots are needed, and photographers may wish to bring waders).
+The hardest hike is the attempt for Bristle-thighed Curlew, where we may walk up to 3 miles roundtrip over tundra that is tough going due to the large grass hummocks (rubber boots are essential on this day).
+There is also the opportunity to walk into the tundra around Barrow, which while flat can often be quite wet (again, rubber boots are needed).

 CLIMATE: Variable.
 Alaska often experiences quite a range of conditions throughout late spring and summer, and temperatures can be at times quite warm (even up to a balmy 80°F/27°C in the Anchorage area in some years) to downright cold around Barrow (at times below freezing).
 Wind is also a prominent feature in coastal Alaska, especially around Barrow, and can make the apparent temperature seem much colder.
 Good, winter clothing and good quality rain gear are essential on this tour as are rubber boots (waders can be useful too but not essential).
 Rain is also possible throughout the tour, and occasionally some light snow falls at Barrow or Nome.
 Normal daytime highs in this season are: Anchorage, lows of 40-48 °F and highs of 56-63°F (4.5-9°C and 13.5-17.5°C respectively ); Seward varies between around 36-76 °F (2.5-24.5°C).
 Please remember, in Seward, while on the cruise to the glaciers, the wind chill can make it feel much colder than the actual temperature.
 In Nome, temperatures are usually between 45-70°F (7-21°C), and in Barrow between 32-55°F (0-13°C).